Patrick YU Shuk Siu

 Doctor of Laws

-Sadly, our first honorary graduand Patrick Yu Shuk-siu is not well and is unable to attend today's ceremony.
-I had the privilege of visiting Patrick, his wife and daughter Dominica, earlier this week and I am pleased to report that Patrick, who is now 91 years of age, has lost none of his passion for life or acuity of mind and he apologises for being unable to attend today.
+Sadly, our first honorary graduand Patrick Yu Shuk Siu is not well and is unable to attend today's ceremony.
+I had the privilege of visiting Patrick, his wife and daughter Dominica, earlier this week and I am pleased to report that Patrick, who is now ninety-one years of age, has lost none of his passion for life or acuity of mind and he apologises for being unable to attend today.
 I am sure that we all wish him a speedy recovery.

 Patrick Yu is one of Hong Kong's most celebrated, respected and fearless advocates.